 Not only are these programs supporting Victoria’s transition to net zero emissions by 2050, but it’s also creating healthier, warmer, and cheaper living conditions for vulnerable Victorians.
 An efficient home is a healthier and more comfortable home.

 >> Read more about Victoria's Healthy Homes programs.

-And, as we see growing recognition of the connection between health and sustainability on the world stage, our appetite to achieve those zero ‘doughnuts’ in waste and emissions will only increase – more and more, we’ll understand the dire consequences on human health if they’re off the menu.
+And, as we see growing recognition of the connection between health and sustainability on the world stage, our appetite to achieve those zero ‘doughnuts’ in emissions will only increase – more and more, we’ll understand the dire consequences on human health if they’re off the menu.

 SV is looking to the future of sustainability in Victoria.
 We’re unpacking the future trends that matter and spotlighting key opportunities for innovation and investment as we look to a future defined by our transition to a circular, climate-resilient economy.

 Learn about 4 more future trends that will shape Victoria’s climate resilient economy by 2030.